Richard Samnick: Club career

 After finishing his youth formation with Paris Saint-Germain, Samnick was assigned to the club's reserve squad in the 2011–12 season.
 After failing to feature regularly with the side, he joined Italian Serie B side Bari, signing a four-year deal with the Biancorossi.

 On 23 August 2013 Samnick made his professional debut, starting in a 0–0 draw at Reggina.
 He spent the 2014–15 season on loan with Martina Franca in the Lega Pro.
 At the end of the season he terminated his contract with Bari two years early, and returned to France, signing for Châteauroux.

 After three seasons at Châteauroux, the last being in Ligue 2, Samnick signed for Quevilly-Rouen on 21 June 2018.
-He was subsequently release by the club after two seasons.
+He was subsequently released by the club after two seasons.
 It proved to be the final club of Samnick's playing career, retiring at the age of 28.